 But the real fun was still to come: the surprise I had in store for everyone else.
 Turns out I wasn't so ready to leave my dancing roots in the past.
 With the help of students from the Bucks County School of the Performing Arts, I was able to incorporate it into the launch party while making another dream come true—my own flash mob!

 Thanks for taking this countdown ride with me, and I hope you learned as much as I have along the way.
+If you missed any, here is the full list of Countdown to a Book posts.

 Click here for the evolving list of my signing, speaking, and blog tour events.
 You can request a signed, personalized copy from the Doylestown Bookshop and they'll ship it to you—or if you already have a copy, contact me for a signed custom bookplate!